elmtree-askmo/cloudcannon-app/content/learn/medicine/what-factors-are-considered-in-the-appraisal-of-clinical-guidelines-to-ensure-internal-and-external-validity.md

 url: /learn/medicine/questions/what-factors-are-considered-in-the-appraisal-of-clinical-guidelines-to-ensure-internal-and-external-validity
 score: -1.0
 related_article1:
-    id: 163183
+    id: 163188
-    title: Why is risk stratification important in clinical decision making, and how does it inform management decisions?
+    title: >-
+        How is the quality of evidence assessed in clinical guidelines, and what systems are used for evidence grading?
     subject: Medicine
-    url: /learn/medicine/questions/why-is-risk-stratification-important-in-clinical-decision-making-and-how-does-it-inform-management-decisions
+    url: /learn/medicine/questions/how-is-the-quality-of-evidence-assessed-in-clinical-guidelines-and-what-systems-are-used-for-evidence-grading
 related_article2:
-    id: 163174
+    id: 163175
-    title: How do risk prediction tools assist in therapy or prevention, and what are their limitations?
+    title: >-
+        What is the Chads 2 score used for in atrial fibrillation patients, and what are its recommendations for anticoagulation?
     subject: Medicine
-    url: /learn/medicine/questions/how-do-risk-prediction-tools-assist-in-therapy-or-prevention-and-what-are-their-limitations
+    url: /learn/medicine/questions/what-is-the-chads-2-score-used-for-in-atrial-fibrillation-patients-and-what-are-its-recommendations-for-anticoagulation
 related_article3:
-    id: 163178
+    id: 163182
-    title: What are the limitations of risk prediction tools like the Framingham Risk Score in terms of non-causal risk factors and population calibration?
+    title: >-
+        How can sources of bias and conflict of interest affect clinical guidelines, and what are some red flags to watch for?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-limitations-of-risk-prediction-tools-like-the-framingham-risk-score-in-terms-of-noncausal-risk-factors-and-population-calibration
+    url: /learn/medicine/questions/how-can-sources-of-bias-and-conflict-of-interest-affect-clinical-guidelines-and-what-are-some-red-flags-to-watch-for
 related_article4:
-    id: 163176
+    id: 163189
+    title: >-
-    title: What are some limitations of clinical decision rules, particularly regarding blinding and power?
+        What are some potential influences of conflict of interest on clinical guidelines, and how can they be identified?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-some-limitations-of-clinical-decision-rules-particularly-regarding-blinding-and-power
-related_article5:
-    id: 163180
-    title: Differentiate between authority-based, evidence-based, and evidence-linked clinical guidelines.
-    subject: Medicine
-    url: /learn/medicine/questions/differentiate-between-authoritybased-evidencebased-and-evidencelinked-clinical-guidelines
+    url: /learn/medicine/questions/what-are-some-potential-influences-of-conflict-of-interest-on-clinical-guidelines-and-how-can-they-be-identified
 ---

 &nbsp;